ansible-collections/ansible-consul/README.md

 ## Requirements

-This Hubot role requires a Debian or RHEL family of Linux host, and has been tested to function with the following specific software versions:
+This role requires a Debian or RHEL family of Linux host, and has been tested to function with the following specific software versions:

 * Ansible: 1.9.2